chaunceygardiner/weewx-weatherboard/docs/configuration.md

 `clock_max_age` — are checked by the page itself, in the browser, as it loads.
-Anything that is not a number greater than zero, an empty value included, falls back to that setting's default rather than stopping the board.
+Anything that is not a number greater than zero, an empty value included, falls back to that setting's default rather than stopping the board.  `refresh_rate` is also never armed faster than once a second, whatever fraction is set.  `refresh_rate` and `expiration_time` have an upper limit as well, because they are handed to browser timers and a timer keeps its delay in a signed 32-bit integer: a value whose milliseconds exceed 2147483647 — about 596 hours for `expiration_time`, 24 days for `refresh_rate` — would wrap to an arbitrary shorter delay, so it is clamped to that ceiling instead.
+`max_age` and `clock_max_age` have no such limit; they are compared against an age rather than handed to a timer, and a slow station may legitimately want a large one.
 Nothing is reported at report-generation time, so a mistyped value leaves no trace in the WeeWX log — the board simply runs on the default.

 ### `loop_data_file`